-"Medicinal" herb tea: For colds and flu use 1 tbls. dry or fresh whole Plantain (seed, root, and leaves) to 1 cup boiling water, steep 10 min. strain, sweeten.
+Plantain herbal tea: For colds and flu use 1 tbs. dry or fresh whole Plantain (seed, root, and leaves) to 1 cup boiling water, steep 10 min. strain, sweeten.
 Drink through the day.

-Healing salve: In large non-metallic pan place 1lb. of entire Plantain plant chopped, and 1 cup lard, cover, cook down on low heat till all is mushy and green.
+Plantain Herbal Salve: In large non-metallic pan place 1lb. of entire Plantain plant chopped, and 1 cup lard, cover, cook down on low heat till all is mushy and green.
 Strain while hot, cool and use for burns, insect bites, rashes, and all sores.
-Note: used as night cream for wrinkles.
+Note: Used as night cream for wrinkles.

 Article by Deb Jackson & Karen Bergeron (c) 2001 Updated by Karen Bergeron 02/17/2019